 The training system has been developed jointly with the partners in the industry, the union associations and employer associations, working together within a decision-making and advisory structure composed of the Board of Directors, the Committee on Vocational Training in the Construction Industry, 26 vocational subcommittees, and 10 regional subcommittees.

 This structure also contributes to the development and implementation of educational programs and provides support to school boards that manage training centres devoted to the construction industry.
 In addition, the CCQ manages and monitors six agreements concluded with the Ministère de l’Éducation et de l’Enseignement supérieur (MEES) and the school system.

 For more than 20 years, the construction industry has had training funds to finance and promote its workers' upgrading activities.
-Thanks to employer contributions, this fund now contains a total of more than $150 million and, among other things, assume all direct and indirect costs (for room and board, travel, and/or hours paid into the insurance reserve), thus creating an additional incentive for construction workers to engage in upgrading.
+Thanks to employer contributions, this fund, among other things, assume all direct and indirect costs (for room and board, travel, and/or hours paid into the insurance reserve), thus creating an additional incentive for construction workers to engage in upgrading.

 This approach seems to be bearing fruit, since, year after year, the number of individuals trained has grown constantly and the sums invested by the training funds has been maintained.
 In each of the last five years, an average of 21,000 participants -- forming almost 2,200 groups -- have upgraded their skills through upgrading activities organized by the CCQ.
 In addition, the training fund provides reimbursement for a variety of training courses offered by different service providers.